surmon-china/vue-awesome-swiper/README.md

 Based on the exact same as the component API.

-It is difficult to specify dynamically due to the `directive` `arg`. and in the `directive` mode, the Swiper instance will be mounted in the parent's component context with the default name`$swiper`.
+It is difficult to specify dynamically due to the `directive` `arg`. and in the `directive` mode, the Swiper instance will be mounted in the parent's component context use the default name`$swiper`.

-In order to implement multiple swappers in a context, the `directive` has an additional name called `instanceName` API, through this API, you can easily control the name of each swiper mount context.
+In order to implement multiple swipers in a context, the `directive` has an additional name called `instanceName` API, through this API, you can easily control the name of each swiper mount context.

 ```html
 <div v-swiper="swiperOptionsObject" />